evanacox/evanacox.github.io/content/projects/calcreview.md

 ### Important pieces of this project:

-1. Used existing tooling to create a math display and interactive quiz
+1. Utilized existing tooling to create a math display and interactive quiz
     - Adapted an existing animation library / LaTeX display library for use in this specific situation